-As we saw last time, children battle the curse inside them.
-They battle the world system outside them.
-And nowadays they battle these last days’ dissolutions which come upon them.
+As we saw last time, children battle the curse inside them; they battle the world system outside them, and nowadays, of course, they battle these last days’ dissolutions which come upon them.
 They must then not be left to themselves, but they must be assisted to develop as God-fearing people.
 And Ephesians chapter 6 gives us the simple pattern.
 In fact, it speaks, first of all, to the children.
-And it says, “Children, obey your parents in the Lord for this right.
-Honor your father and mother which is the first commandment with a promise, that it may be well with you and that you may live long on the earth.”
-And then to the parents, “And, fathers," and that certainly encompasses the parental responsibility of both father and mother, "do not provoke your children to anger, but bring them up in the discipline and instruction of the Lord.”
+And it says, “Children, obey your parents in the Lord for this is right.
+Honor your father and mother – ” which is the first commandment with a promise – “that it may be well with you and that you may live long on the earth.”
+And then to the parents, “And, fathers — ” and that certainly encompasses the parental responsibility of both father and mother – “do not provoke your children to anger, but bring them up in the discipline and instruction of the Lord.”

 Parents who have been programmed not to spank them because that’s been reclassified as child abuse, parents who really don’t know what moral system to teach them, parents who are too busy to bother largely are now trying to deal with these children who are angry because they’re not given the love and affection and attention that they need, who are uncontrolled because they have not been taught self-control.
 Parents are now trying to deal with these children in the most frightening ways.

-“`It takes time for parents and teachers to sit down and talk to kids,’ says Dr. Sharon Collins, a pediatrician in Cedar Rapids, Iowa, where reportedly eight percent of the children are on Ritalin. `It takes less time to get a child a pill.'"
-I think she sees the reality of it, it's...it takes a lot of time to train a child, a lot less time to give him a pill.
+“`It takes time for parents and teachers to sit down and talk to kids,’ says Dr. Sharon Collins, a pediatrician in Cedar Rapids, Iowa, where reportedly eight percent of the children are on Ritalin. `It takes less time to get a child a pill.’ ” I think she sees the reality of it.
+It takes a lot of time to train a child, a lot less time to give him a pill.
 But turning your disobedient child, your child that lacks self-control, maybe your angry child because that child is not cared for properly, turning that child into a drug addict, is that a solution?

 “This is beyond question an American phenomenon.
 The rate of Ritalin use in the United States is at least five times higher than in the rest of the world.
-It is so common in some upscale precincts that a mini black market has emerged in a handful of playgrounds and campuses and vitamin R, as it is called, sells for three to fifteen dollars per pill.
+It is so common in some upscale precincts that a mini black market has emerged in a handful of playgrounds and campuses and vitamin R, as it is called, sells for $3 to $15 per pill.
 Some kids are now using it to crush and snort for a cheap and relatively modest buzz.”

 Now in case you want to look at the diagnostic list, I’ll give you a checklist.
 “Professionals base their diagnosis of ADHD on the following guidelines.”
 And they give a whole bunch of them, there might be twenty of them and they say if any six of these applies to you, you’ve got it.
 You can pick your six.